brunobaudry/moodle-local_deepler/README.md

 ### Advanced settings

-There you can fine tune Deepl's commands.
+There you can fine tune ©Deepl's commands.
 ![](pix/advanced_settings.png)

 ### Language selection